Rapture When Walking

 of striving are photographs etched on their exposed arms,

 necklines.
-Sometime I might lift my lips, press them completely
+Sometime I might lift my lips,

-into the vines, step a day onto another’s shore, lose my gender
+step a day onto another’s shore, lose my gender

 and be drenched.